NathanJCochran/tsp/README.md

 Includes a variety of heuristic algorithms for solving the Travelling Salesperson Problem: nearest neighbor, 2-opt, simulated anneal, and a hybrid of 2-opt and simumlated anneal.

-These algorithms all operate on x and y coordinates for cities located in a Euclidean plane.
-Distances between cities therefore satisfy the triangle inequality.
+This program solves cases of the Euclidean TSP.
+In other words, these algorithms all operate on x and y coordinates  that specify the locations of cities in a Euclidean plane.
+Distances between cities therefore satisfy the triangle inequality, making this a special case of the metric TSP.

 #### Compilation:
 `make tsp`